krokedil/klarna-onsite-messaging-for-woocommerce/readme.txt

 == Changelog ==
+= 2023.06.19    - version 1.12.0 =
+* Feature       - The plugin is now compatible with WooCommerce's "High-Performance Order Storage" ("HPOS") feature.
+* Feature       - You can now specify the placement location using action hooks and priorities through the plugin settings.
+* Fix           - Resolved an issue causing an undefined index notice.
+* Fix           - The placement will now remain visible even when a non-valid price is entered.
+* Fix           - Fixed an issue where the placement was not appearing on certain variable products until a variant was selected.
+* Fix           - Addressed a deprecation warning.

 = 2023.03.23    - version 1.11.0 =
 * Feature       - Added support for Romanian.
 * Tweak         - Added a check for if WooCommerce is enabled before initializing the plugin.